Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDb. CSS.md

 ### Where can I learn more?

-The two places where I learned how to style, and what my own style for web-dev was involved two websites:
+The two places where I learned how to style, and what my own style for web-dev was involved in two websites:

-- [W3Schools](https://www.w3schools.com/css/default.asp) teaches the CSS fundementals very well.
+- [W3Schools](https://www.w3schools.com/css/default.asp) teaches the CSS fundamentals very well.
 - [CodePen](https://codepen.io/) is an excellent website for seeing what others are writing.